 If you would like to host a CCS/CHS Reads lunch and book discussion in your area, please contact Margaret Boddie.

 Here are some highly recommended books that explore diversity.
-Books that specifically focus on the Hispanic experience in America are highlighted.
+Two books whose stories are set in the Philippines are highlighted.

-7 Men and the Secred of Their Greatness by Eric Metaxas
+7 Men and the Secret of Their Greatness by Eric Metaxas

 A Little Yellow Dog by Walter Mosley